GoCardless Review 2026: Direct Debit, No Card Reader

 What we assessed.
 We evaluated GoCardless on pricing, contract terms, features, and eligibility.
 These are the factors that matter most to UK small businesses considering this provider.

 Data sources.
 GoCardless’ pricing page, terms, and product docs were checked directly in April 2026.
-No comparison sites, no press releases, no affiliate material.
-FCA register cross-checked for regulatory status.
+We ran its capped pricing against card-reader rates ourselves to find the £230 crossover point, and cross-checked the FCA register for regulatory status.

 Update cadence.
 We re-verify this page at least monthly, and whenever a provider changes pricing, eligibility, or terms.
 The verification date on the page reflects the most recent full review.
 Some links on this page are affiliate links, see our editorial policy.